biojava/biojava.github.io/_wiki/Current_events.md

 New Features:

-`- new Genbank writer`
+- new Genbank writer
-`- new parser for Karyotype file from UCSC`
+- new parser for Karyotype file from UCSC
-`- new parser for Gene locations from UCSC `
+- new parser for Gene locations from UCSC
-`- new parser for Gene names file from genenames.org`
+- new parser for Gene names file from genenames.org
-`- new module for Cox regression code for survival analysis`
+- new module for Cox regression code for survival analysis
-`- new calculation of accessible surface area (ASA)`
+- new calculation of accessible surface area (ASA)
-`- new module for parsing .OBO files (ontologies)`
+- new module for parsing .OBO files (ontologies)
-`- improved representation of SCOP and Berkeley-SCOP classifications`
+- improved representation of SCOP and Berkeley-SCOP classifications

 For a detailed comparison see here:
 <https://github.com/biojava/biojava/compare/biojava-3.0.7>...biojava-3.0.8